-LONG COMPENSAT NAME AND PRINCIPAL POSITION SALARY (\$) RESTRICTED STC AWARD(S) (\$) OPTIONS (#) Jeffrey L. Lillard, Director and Managing g Officer \$ 120,000(1 .)
-30,000(1) (1) Certain portions of Mr. Lillard's con executive's election, as follows: \$30 promissory note payable by IMMUNOTHER shares of Common Stock for a purchase in the form of a promissory note paya 9,000 was paid in RAPY and an option e price of \$1.00; the form of to purchase and \$22,500 a 30,000 STOCK OPTION INFORMATION The following tables set forth certa: purchase of IMMUNOTHERAPY's Common Stock Managing Officer during 1997: INDIVIDUAL GRAM TS NAME NUMBER OF SECURITIES UNDERLYING OPTIONS GRANTED (#) GRANTED TAL OPTIONS TO EMPLOYEES SCAL YEAR EXPIRATION DATE Jeffrey L. Lillard 30,000(1) 10.8% \$ 1.00 12/31/07 (1) Mr. Lillard was granted options by the deferring his 1997 annual compensation SHARES UNDE UNEXERCISE DECEMBER RLYING D OPTIONS AT 31, 1997 VALUE OF UNEXERCISED IN-THE-MONEY OPTIONS AT DECEMBER 31, 1997(1) NAME SHARES ACQUIRED ON EXERCISE VALUE REALIZED UNDE UNEXERCISE DECEMBER RLYING D OPTIONS AT UNEXERCISED IN-THE-MONEY OPTIONS AT DECEMBER 31,
+LONG-TERM COMPENSATION AWARDS NAME AND PRINCIPAL POSITION SALARY (\$) RESTRICTED STOCK AWARD(S) (\$) SECURITIES UNDERLYING OPTIONS (#) ALL OTHER COMPENSATION (\$)

+(1) Certain portions of Mr. Lillard's compensation in 1997 was deferred at the executive's election, as follows: \$30,000 was paid in the form of a promissory note payable by IMMUNOTHERAPY and an option to purchase 30,000 shares of Common Stock for a purchase price of \$1.00; and \$22,500 was paid in the form of a promissory note payable by IMMUNOTHERAPY.

+STOCK OPTION INFORMATION

+The following tables set forth certain information regarding options for the purchase of IMMUNOTHERAPY's Common Stock that were awarded to IMMUNOTHERAPY's Managing Officer during 1997:

+INDIVIDUAL GRANTS NAME NUMBER OF SECURITIES UNDERLYING OPTIONS GRANTED (#) % OF TOTAL OPTIONS GRANTED TO EMPLOYEES IN FISCAL YEAR EXERCISE PRIC (\$/SHARE) E EXPIRATION DATE Jeffrey L. Lillard 30,000(1) 10.8% \$ 1.00 12/31/07

+(1) Mr. Lillard was granted options by the Board in partial consideration for deferring his 1997 annual compensation.
+See "--Summary Compensation Table."

+SHARES ACQUIRED ON VALUE NUMBER OF UNDE: UNEXERCISE DECEMBER VALUE OF UNEXERCISED IN-THE-MONEY OPTIONS AT DECEMBER 31, 1997(1)

+NAME EXERCISE REALIZED EXERCISABLE UNEXERCISABLE EXERC ISABLE

+Jeffrey L. Lillard 82,500 30,000(2) \$ 0

+NAME UNEXERCISABLE

-NAME UNEXERCISABLE Jeffrey L. Lillard \$ 0
+Jeffrey L. Lillard \$ 0 -

-(1) Value is calculated assuming a fair value of \$1.00 per share of IMMUNOTHERAPY Common Stock at December 31, 1997.

-(2) According to resolution of the IMMUNOTHERAPY Board, these options will vest upon consummation of the Merger.
+- (1) Value is calculated assuming a fair value of \$1.00 per share of IMMUNOTHERAPY Common Stock at December 31, 1997. - (2) According to resolution of the IMMUNOTHERAPY Board, these options will vest upon consummation of the Merger.
 See "STOCK OWNED BY IMMUNOTHERAPY MANAGEMENT AND PRINCIPAL SHAREHOLDERS."